-During active surveillance for prostate cancer, your doctor closely monitors your prostate cancer for any changes.
-Active surveillance for prostate cancer is sometimes called expectant management or watchful waiting.
+During active surveillance for prostate cancer, your prostate cancer is closely monitored for any changes.
+Active surveillance for prostate cancer is sometimes called expectant management.

 No cancer treatment is provided during active surveillance for prostate cancer.
 This means medications, radiation and surgery aren't used.
 Periodic tests are done to check for signs the cancer is growing.